mtcahill57/523-fa20-m.github.io/project.md

 Long Project Description
 ```

-For more details, see our [Project PDF](https://comp523.cs.unc.edu/f20/clients/ward.pdf)
+For more details see our [Project PDF](https://comp523.cs.unc.edu/f20/clients/ward.pdf).